jaapvandervelde/conffu/README.md

 ## License

 This project is licensed under the MIT license.
-See [LICENSE.txt](https://github.com/jaapvandervelde/gohlkegrabber/blob/master/LICENSE.txt).
+See [LICENSE.txt](https://gitlab.com/Jaap.vanderVelde/conffu/-/blob/master/LICENSE.txt).

 ## Changelog

+- 2.0.0
-- 2.0.0<br>First publicly released version after a major rewrite.
+  <br/>First publicly released version after a major rewrite.
+- 2.0.1
-- 2.0.1<br>Fixed pickle bug with sub-configs and added a test for the pickle round-trip.
+  <br/>Fixed pickle bug with sub-configs and added a test for the pickle round-trip.
+- 2.0.2
+  <br/>Passing `load_kwargs` and `kwargs` to pickle and XML load and save methods
+  <br/>removed default `pretty_print=True` from XML save method, should be passed in `kwargs`
+  <br/>updated faulty reference to license document from other project (no change in license)
+  <br/>centralised version references, to avoid version mismatches
+  <br/>bugfix `extras_require` for `lxml`